bisq-network/bisq/apitest/docs/api-beta-test-guide.md

 ```

 The `createoffer` command can also be used to create BSQ swap offers, where trade execution is performed immediately
 after a BSQ swap offer is taken.
-To swap 0.5 BTC for BSQ at a price of 0.00005 BSQ per 1 BTC:
+To swap 0.5 BTC for BSQ at a price of 0.00005 BTC for 1 BSQ:
 ```
 $ ./bisq-cli --password=xyz --port=9998 createoffer \
     --swap=true \